Welcome to the practice of Christo Scheepers Therapeutic Reflexologist

 Providing Complementary Therapeutic Support for Modern, Professional, and Active Women’s Health & Wellbeing

-Christo A. Scheepers is a registered Therapeutic Reflexologist (Specialist in Women's Health Foot Reflexology) and Fellow of the Complementary Medical Association based in Tygervalley, Cape Town, with a dedicated focus on active, professional, and modern women’s health and wellbeing.
+Christo A. Scheepers is a registered Therapeutic Reflexologist (Specialising in Women's Health & Sports Reflexology) and Fellow of the Complementary Medical Association based in Tygervalley, Cape Town, with a dedicated focus on modern, professional, and active women’s health and wellbeing.
 He provides therapeutic reflexology as a complementary therapeutic modality to support stress recovery, hormonal balance, and overall women’s wellness.

 His academic background includes a PhD from The Da Vinci Institute, where his research explored therapeutic reflexology practice management within the South African healthcare environment.